 - A. SOCs in Faculty Workload: No faculty member shall be required to teach an SOC as part of their load, unless it becomes necessary for a full-time or part-time priority-hiring list faculty to fill their workload.
-With the approval of their Unit Administrator, full-time faculty may be allowed to maintain a full-time load teaching SOCs. - B. If it becomes necessary for a full-time or part-time priority-hiring-list faculty member to teach an SOC in order to meet a full-time load requirement or a part-time priority-hiring-list assignment, the District will provide professional development in conducting SOCs for that particular modality upon the first assignment of such a course.
-In the event of a change in the District-supported learning management system (LMS), the District will provide training and continued support for all faculty. - C. Class size: For the academic years 2013-14 and 2014-15, class size for SOCs shall be no more than twenty-eight (28) students or the Master Course Outline class capacity, whichever is fewer.
-For the academic year 2015-16, class size for SOCs shall be no more than thirty (30) students or the Master Course Outline class capacity, whichever is fewer. - D. Class schedule: SOCs shall be scheduled in the same manner as non-eLearning classes offered by the college. - 16.3 Evaluation.
+With the approval of their Unit Administrator, full-time faculty may be allowed to maintain a full-time load teaching SOCs. - B. If it becomes necessary for a full-time or part-time priority-hiringlist faculty member to teach an SOC in order to meet a full-time load requirement or a part-time priority-hiring-list assignment, the District will provide professional development in conducting SOCs for that particular modality upon the first assignment of such a course.
+In the event of a change in the District-supported learning management system (LMS), the District will provide training and continued support for all faculty. - C. Class size: The class capacity, also known as class size, for SOCs shall be no more than thirty (30) students or the Master Course Outline class capacity, whichever is fewer. - D. Class schedule: SOCs shall be scheduled in the same manner as non-eLearning classes offered by the college.

+16.3 Evaluation.
 The evaluation process of SOCs shall follow that defined in Article 6.10.
 Faculty and student privacy shall be protected and respected.
 No observation or monitoring of student-student or faculty-student interaction shall take place without prior notification.
 Observations or monitoring will be scheduled at a mutually agreed-upon time between the faculty and the unit administrator.

-- 16.4 Curriculum Review.
-The changing of modality of a previously-approved course shall be subject to the same course revision approval process as any non-SOC, and may be subject to additional reviews as criteria for particular modalities are developed by the appropriate curriculum review bodies. - 16.5 Intellectual Property Rights.
+16.4 Curriculum Review.
+The changing of modality of a previouslyapproved course shall be subject to the same course revision approval process as any non-SOC, and may be subject to additional reviews as criteria for particular modalities are developed by the appropriate curriculum review bodies.

+16.5 Intellectual Property Rights.
 Ownership of intellectual property created through eLearning shall be governed by the provisions of Article 13.4.